 ID theft happens all the time, but have you ever had your identity stolen while you’re away?
 Are you worried that it could happen, given that passports and other ID can be scanned, possibly?
+Please send me a note.
 As always, please included your full name, city and daytime occupation.
 Your response could be used in my story.

 The stories you see in this newsletter are just a starting point.
 I hope you’ll take a minute to leave a comment, whether you agree or disagree with something I’ve written.
 Let’s continue the conversation on Twitter, FacebookLinkedIn or Google.
 I’m listening.
 And of course, I’m also here to help if you need me.